 The will: Motivational processes in self-regulation

 Our lab has investigated this in several ways.
 In one study, we found that monetary incentives can improve inhibitory control, and that this effect is mediated by interactions between lateral cortical regions and vmPFC (Kahn & Berkman, under review).
 This result is consistent with the idea that increasing the value of control improves it.
-We also found that only prevention acts, such as not smoking or resisting a temptation, cause self-regulatory fatigue (“ego depletion”, Baumeister et al., 1998); in contrast, promotion acts, such as exercise or goal striving, facilitate subsequent acts of self- regulation (Miller-Ziegler & Berkman, in progress).
-Our interpretation is that tangible progress toward a goal, which is more characteristic of goal-promotion than of prevention acts, increases the salience of the goal and reduces its perceived costs, both of which can increase its subjective value.
-In a third study, we found that inducing a minimal degree of social identity increases prosocial choices at the expense of individual gains in economic games (Berkman et al., 2015).
+We also found that only prevention acts, such as resisting a temptation, cause self-regulatory fatigue (“ego depletion”); in contrast, promotion acts, such as goal striving, facilitate subsequent acts of self- regulation (Miller-Ziegler & Berkman, in progress).
+It may be that tangible progress toward a goal, which is characteristic of goal-promotion acts, increases the salience of the goal and reduces its perceived costs, increasing its subjective value.
+In a third study, we found that inducing a minimal degree of social identity increases prosocial choices at the expense of individual gains (Berkman et al., 2015).
 Finally, we find that activity in the vmPFC among smokers while viewing quit-smoking messages predicts their subsequent behavior change during cessation (Falk et al., 2012; Livingston, Hill, Yee, & Berkman, in progress).

 Together, these and other results converge on the idea that the degree of self-relevance of a goal is an important moderator of its efficacy (Falk et al., 2012; 2015; Falk, Berkman, Whalen & Lieberman, 2011; Livingston et al., in progress).
-Notably, the locus of self-relevance processing in the brain is highly overlapping with that of value (e.g., Northoff & Hayes, 2011; see Figure 4, left).
+Notably, the locus of self-relevance processing in the brain is highly overlapping with that of value (see Figure 4, left).
 Together, these results suggest that relevance to the self, or identity, might be an especially potent special source of value.
-The major theoretical contribution from our research on the will is articulated in the Identity-Value Model of Self-Regulation (Berkman, Livingston, & Kahn, under review), which is that goals that are seen as self-consistent are more likely to be achieved because they hold greater subjective value than other goals.
+The major theoretical contribution from our research on the will is articulated in the Identity-Value Model of Self-Regulation (Berkman, Livingston, & Kahn, 2017), which is that goals that are seen as self-consistent are more likely to be achieved because they hold greater subjective value than other goals.

 The way: Cognitive processes in self-regulation

 Self-regulation also requires the cognitive and physical capacity to enact goal-directed behavior.
-The will alone is not sufficient—people also need to know the way to change behavior.
-Returning to the smoking cessation example: The smoker’s desire to quit might far outweigh his desire to smoke, but he won’t be able to stop smoking unless he has the physical ability and cognitive capacity to do so.
-Much of our work focuses on situations such as in smoking cessation, referred to as self-control conflicts, where a higher-order goal conflicts with a lower-order goal.
+The will alone is not sufficient.
+People also need to know how to change behavior – they need a way.
+In the smoking cessation example, the smoker’s desire to quit might far outweigh his desire to smoke, but he won’t be able to stop smoking unless he has the ability and capacity to do so.
+Much of our work focuses on situations, such as in smoking cessation, referred to as self-control conflicts, where a higher-order goal conflicts with a lower-order goal.
 Self-control is the ability to bias behavior in favor of the higher-order goal, often by deploying inhibitory control to reduce the influence of the lower-order goal on behavior.
 For example, one way that the smoker could resolve the self-control conflict between smoking and not smoking would be to use inhibitory control to reduce his craving for the cigarette or his impulse to reach for a pack.
-For the present purposes, we focus on our work on inhibitory control, but we have also studied other cognitive processes including attention (Calcott & Berkman, 2014; 2015) and working memory (Meyer et al., 2012).
+Here, we focus on our work on inhibitory control, but we have also studied other cognitive processes including attention (Calcott & Berkman, 2014; 2015), planning (Ludwig, Srivastava, & Berkman, 2017) and working memory (Meyer et al., 2012).

 We have several studies that apply this basic research to understand and increase health behaviors.
 Much of this research focuses on inhibitory control related to cravings, or the appetitive drive to consume a stimulus, because cravings play a critical role in precipitating relapse (Berkman, Dickenson, Falk, & Lieberman, 2011; Giuliani & Berkman, 2015; Shiffman et al., 2004).
 For example, our research shows that the degree of activity in the IFG and related regions during inhibitory control at baseline predicts success during a smoking cessation attempt (Berkman, Falk, & Lieberman, 2011).
-In work led by Nicole Giuliani, a postdoctoral scholar in the lab, we developed a paradigm to study how people inhibit their cravings for energy-dense foods (Giuliani, Calcott, & Berkman, 2013) and to identify which neural regions are active during this kind of inhibitory control (Giuliani, Mann, Tomiyama, & Berkman, 2014; see Figure 6, right).
+In work led by Nicole Giuliani, a former postdoctoral scholar in the lab who is now an Assistant Professor, we developed a paradigm to study how people inhibit their cravings for energy-dense foods (Giuliani, Calcott, & Berkman, 2013) and to identify which neural regions are active during this kind of inhibitory control (Giuliani, Mann, Tomiyama, & Berkman, 2014; see Figure 6, right).
 A recent follow-up study using the “brain-as-predictor” approach that PI Berkman (Berkman & Falk, 2013) showed that the degree of activity in these regions is uniquely predictive of food craving and food intake during a two-week longitudinal experience sampling study (Giuliani, Tomiyama, Mann, & Berkman, 2015).
-The ultimate goals of this line of work are to identify the processes that are predictive of behavior change and to target them with intervention.
+Ongoing studies complement this work on effortful control of craving by focusing on increasing motivation to change behavior.
+The overarching goals of these lines of work are to identify the processes that are predictive of behavior change and to target them with intervention.

 Broader impacts of our research

-These lines of research on self-regulation have the potential to improve people’s lives for the better.
+These lines of research on self-regulation have the potential to improve people’s lives.
 We take two complementary approaches to making sure this research is applied for the greater good.

-Most importantly, we include vulnerable and diverse populations in my research because these groups have the most to gain from evidence-based treatments.
-For example, early adversity impacts many neurocognitive systems including inhibitory control.
-Therefore, individuals who experienced high levels of early adversity, particularly children and adolescents, may be the most likely to benefit from interventions that precisely target those systems (Shonkoff et al., 2012).
+Most importantly, we include vulnerable and diverse populations in our research because these groups have the most to gain from evidence-based treatments.
+For example, early adversity alters neurocognitive systems including those related to motivation and inhibitory control.
+Therefore, individuals who experienced high levels of early adversity, particularly children and adolescents, may be the most likely to benefit from interventions that target those systems (Shonkoff et al., 2012).
 Our work increasingly adopts this translational neuroscience approach, which leverages neuroscientific knowledge about underlying systems and how they develop to target them with theory-based interventions.

 We also strive to disseminate knowledge about self-regulation to general audiences.
-For example, PI Berkman regularly writes about research in our lab and related labs on his blog at Psychology Today, The Motivated Brain, and for other outlets.
+For example, PI Berkman regularly writes about research in our lab and related labs on his blog at Psychology Today, The Motivated Brain, and other outlets such as The Conversation.
 Students in the lab write “pop abstracts” on the lab blog and for The People’s Science to accompany their published papers and presentations.

 Each of the ongoing studies in the lab fit broadly into one of the categories described above.
 Please contact us if you are interested in participating in our research!